 There is a statutory duty on teachers to personally report to the Police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 Unless the teacher has a good reason not to, they should still consider and discuss any such case with the DSL and involve children's social care as appropriate.
 If the teacher is unsure whether this reporting duty applies, they should discuss their concerns with the DSL in accordance with this policy.
-Where a teacher suspects that a student is at risk (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or it involves a student over 18, teachers should follow the school's local safeguarding procedures.]
+Where a teacher suspects that a student is at risk (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) [or it involves a student over 18], teachers should follow the school's local safeguarding procedures.

-Forced Marriage:

-Forcing a person into a marriage is a crime in England and Wales.
+Forced Marriage: Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.
 Schools can play an important role in safeguarding children from forced marriage.
-There are a range of potential indicators that a child may be at risk of forced marriage, details of which can be found on pages 13-14 of the multi-agency guidelines: Handling cases of forced marriage.
-School staff can also contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk.